ocean-tracking-network/biologging_standardization/templates/fields/organismWeightMeasurementTime.md

 Organism weight measurement time

 ## Definition
-Date when the organism weight was mass was taken.
+Date when the organism weight was taken.

 ## Format
 ISO-8601